bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-08-28-newsletter.md

 ---
-This week's newsletter asks for comments on the miniscript language, publishes our final bech32 sending support section, includes popular Q&A from the Bitcoin StackExchange, and describes several notable changes to popular Bitcoin infrastructure projects.
+This week's newsletter asks for comments on the miniscript language, publishes our final bech32 sending support section, includes popular Q&A from the Bitcoin Stack Exchange, and describes several notable changes to popular Bitcoin infrastructure projects.

 {% comment %}<!-- include references.md below the fold but above any Jekyll/Liquid variables-->{% endcomment %}